Cutler Park: Geography

 The bulk of Cutler Park falls within the borders of Needham, Massachusetts.
 The southern end is part of Dedham; and the park also holds the strip of land on the Newton/Boston side of the Charles River running from Nahanton Street, Newton, south to the City of Boston's Millennium Park (part of West Roxbury).
 Much of the park's area is marsh or wetland, while forest makes up the rest and bears most of the trails.
-In two sections the Blue Heron Trail bears foot or bicycle traffic through the marsh on wooden boardwalks.
+In two sections, the Blue Heron Trail bears foot and bicycle traffic through the marsh on wooden boardwalks.
 At the park's north end, a trail goes around Kendrick Pond (also called Cutler Pond).
 A railroad line, used primarily by the MBTA Commuter Rail, runs roughly east–west on a raised right-of-way through the southern half of the park.
 A trail runs adjacent to the right-of-way the entire width of the park, and a tunnel under the railroad provides access across it.

 Activities and amenities

 The park contains trails suitable for walking, hiking, bird watching, mountain biking, and cross-country skiing.
 Challenging singletracks for mountain bikers are found between the pond and Route 128.
 Fishing and canoeing are also options.

+As the park is very close to Interstate 95, there is pervasive traffic noise in much of the park.